rahulrajdevaraj/Crazyflie-/README.md

 # Crazyflie-
-python clients for hover control and two way communication
+python clients for hover control (for multiple control - read comments) and two way communication